The Do’s and Don’ts of Your Emergency Fund

 A Stinky Situation

-Mark and Lauren Greutman recently had a sewer drain back up in their basement.
+Lauren Greutman recently had a sewer drain back up in their basement.
 After being displaced from their home and facing a large bill to fix the issue, their emergency fund was there to save the day.
 It helped alleviate the stress of the situation so they could focus on getting the problem solved.

 From Job Loss to Dream Job